Keto diet pill scam hits home.

-The marketers of Flat Tummy Tea recently found out just how seriously the British take their tea (whether they take it black or with milk and sugar) when an Instagram post by one of its social media influencers came before the U.K.’s Advertising Standards Authority (ASA).
+The marketers of Flat Tummy Tea recently found out just how seriously the British take their tea (whether they take it black or with milk and sugar) when an Instagram post by one of its social media influencers came before the U.K.’s Advertising Standards Authority (The Advertising Standards Authority (ASA) is a self-regulatory body that monitors advertising in the United Kingdom.).

 At issue was whether this post by British TV personality Sophie Kasaei violated the ASA’s code of advertising on health claims.
 Kasaei stars in the British version of the American reality series/horror show “Jersey Shore,” called “Geordie Shore.”